Project to install historic marker in Garrett wrapping up

 Since that time, Auburn author Will Cuppy was honored with a marker in Auburn, dedicated in 2019.
 Historic markers already present in the county prior to that time honored the Spencerville Covered Bridge and the Auburn Automobile Co.
 Bry had the Spencerville Covered Bridge marker repaired in 2013.
 Until recently, DeKalb County ranked as having the fewest state historic markers of any county in Indiana.

 Bowersox was the son of George and Ida Bowersox.
-George Bowersox was a prominent Garrett citizen from the earliest days of the city and a well-knownengineer for the Baltimore and Ohio Railroad.
+George Bowersox was a prominent Garrett citizen from the earliest days of the city and a well-known engineer for the Baltimore & Ohio Railroad.

 John Bowersox started to explore his theatrical career while attending Huntington College, and he went on to have a successful stage and film stint stretching from New York City to Los Angeles.
 He became one of the most famous stage and silent screen actors of his time, appearing in nearly 100 films.